fal-ai/stable-diffusion-benchmarks/README.md

 Running on an A100 80G SXM hosted at [fal.ai](https://fal.ai).

+> [!NOTE]
+> Most of the implementations here are also based on Diffusers, which is an amazing library
+> that pretty much the whole industry is using.
+However, when we use 'Diffusers' name in the
+> benchmarks, it means the experience you might get with out-of-box Diffusers (w/applying
+> necessary settings).

 <!-- START TABLE -->
 ### SD1.5 (End-to-end) Benchmarks
 |                  | mean (s) | median (s) | min (s) | max (s) | speed (it/s) |